AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/pr-vista-dataprep.md

 description: Learn about data transformation using processing rules and VISTA vs. using Data Prep
 ---

-# Adobe Analytics Processing Rules, VISTA and classifications vs. Data Prep for the Analytics Source Connector
+# Processing rules, VISTA and classifications versus Data Prep

-[Processing Rules and VISTA rules](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/processing-rules/processing-rules-configuration/processing-rule-order.html?lang=en) provide a means to transform and manipulate data which is passed into Adobe Analytics [data collection](https://experienceleague.adobe.com/docs/analytics/analyze/reports-analytics/reporting-interface/overview-data-collection.html?lang=en).
+Adobe Analytics [processing rules and VISTA rules](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/processing-rules/processing-rules-configuration/processing-rule-order.html?lang=en) provide a means to transform and manipulate data which is passed into Adobe Analytics [data collection](https://experienceleague.adobe.com/docs/analytics/analyze/reports-analytics/reporting-interface/overview-data-collection.html?lang=en).
 These transformations occur as a part of Adobe's data processing before the data is stored for reporting and analytics purposes in Adobe Analytics.

 [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html?lang=en) is a tool that lets you apply row-based mappings and transformations to data ingested into [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform.html?lang=en).
 Subsequently, the data is made available to Experience Platform applications including CJA and others.
 Data prep is integrated with many of the Platform [source connectors](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en), as well as with the [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en).
 This connector provides a way to ingest report suite data from Adobe Analytics into Platform.